Have you ever celebrated Easter / the Vernal (Spring) Equinox with a gigantic bonfire on the beach?

 When this fire (above) finally came to life, it only burned for about 20 minutes before the firemen put it out (the wind was fierce, and it made them incredibly nervous).
 It was fantastic while it lasted – a huge pillar of fire that turned into a flame-thrower once the wind picked up!
 Once the fire was extinguished, much to the crowd’s anger and disappointment, it quickly turned cold and dark, and so we made our way back.
 The smaller fires remained lit, with groups of people gathered around them, enjoying the novelty of a log fire on the beach.

-The Osterfeuer in Blankenese is a wonderful event to experience if you’re in Hamburg over Easter!
+The Easter Bonfires in Blankenese are wonderful to experience if you’re in Hamburg over Easter!
 If you’re staying in Hamburg city centre, you can travel to Blankenese via train or ferry.
 I’d recommend the ferry, as it’s the same price as an S-Bahn trip, and it’s a great scenic journey along the Elbe.
 Or, you could stay in one of the charming BnBs in Blankenese, and enjoy the peace, quiet, and beauty of the little river-side village.